IdentityPython/pysaml2/doc/howto.rst

 It consists of a lists of dictionaries with the keys: **matches**, **page-type** and **control**.

+The idea is to use **matches** to **activated** a corresponding set of **controls**.

 matches
 -------

 **matches** is used to identify a page or a form within a page.
-There are four different things that can be used to match the form:
+There are four different things that can be used to match the page:

 * url : The action url
-* title : The title of the form, substring matching is used.
+* title : The title of the page, substring matching is used.
-* content: Something in the form, again substring matching is used, and finally
+* content: Something in the page, again substring matching is used, and finally
-* class:
+* class: (currently not used)

 Normally the front-end will pick out the necessary information by using a users interaction with the entity.
 If you are running this